ElesCloud/ESCDocuments/CLASSES.md

 # Chapter One: Introduction
-The intended purpose of this document is to explain how the class system works to all members of ESC.
+The intended purpose of this document is to explain how the class and unlock system works to all members of ESC.

 Because this is a **live** document that may change frequently, updates are detailed in the commit log.

 # Chapter Two: How to Rank Up
-Upon obtaining a promotion to rank C-2, each ESC member will be given the chance to choose their primary class.
+Upon obtaining a promotion to rank C-2, each ESC member will be given the chance to choose a primary class.
 Rank points are generated through raids and defenses.
 Skirmishes are not eligible to count towards progress.

-Until automated systems are added, each ESC member is expected to keep a log of combat attendances that apply and submit them to the CO/XO of that combat class for review and awarding.
+As always, credits are awarded one per minute/60 per hour and are used to purchase items that are both locked with class points and available to the general pool.

 Below is a list of the each rank and the minimum requirements to reach each one:
 - R1: Promoted to rank C-2